 In December 2007, the FASB issued SFAS No. 141R, "Business Combinations" (SFAS No. 141R), which replaces SFAS No. 141.
 The statement retains the purchase method of accounting for acquisitions, but requires a number of changes, including changes in the way assets and liabilities are recognized in the purchase accounting.
-It also changes the recognition of assets acquired and liabilities assumed arising from contingencies, requires the capitalization of in-process research and development at fair value, and requires the expensing of acquisition-related costs as incurred.
+It also requires the capitalization of in-process research and development at fair value, and requires the expensing of acquisition-related costs as incurred.
 SFAS No. 141R is effective for us beginning May 1, 2009 and will apply prospectively to business combinations completed on or after that date.

 In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements, an amendment of ARB No. 51" (SFAS No. 160), which changes the accounting and reporting for minority interests.
 Minority interests will be recharacterized as noncontrolling interests and will be reported as a component of equity separate from the parent's equity, and purchases or sales of equity interests that do not result in a change in control will be accounted for as equity transactions.
 In addition, net income attributable to the noncontrolling interest will be included in consolidated net income on the face of the income statement and, upon a loss of control, the interest sold, as well as any interest retained, will be recorded at fair value with any gain or loss recognized in earnings.
 SFAS No. 160 is effective for us beginning May 1, 2009 and will apply prospectively, except for the presentation and disclosure requirements, which will apply retrospectively.
-We are currently assessing the potential impact that adoption of SFAS No. 160 may have on our consolidated financial statements.
+The Company has no minority or noncontrolling interests as defined in SFAS No. 160.